 India's total net sown area is about 140 million ha, and about half of it (68.4 million ha) is irrigated.13 It is useful to set the context as we discuss extent of update of various SAPSs.
 We find that crop rotation, agroforestry, rainwater harvesting, and mulching cover a substantial area (Table 4).
 Crop rotation covers around ~30 million ha as it is practised all over the country, with a significant number of adopters (15 million).14 Agroforestry covers 25 million ha with implementation across the country.15 This area includes boundary plantations, agri-silviculture, agri-horticulture, block plantations, and scattered trees on farmlands.
-However, the number of cultivators practising agroforestry is less than 5 million, mostly of medium or large landholding farmers.16 Traditional practices like rainwater harvesting, which is promoted extensively in national programmes, have high coverage (>20 million ha)17 and many adopters.
-While mulching covers a large area (around 20 million ha), it is primarily medium to large farmers with an average landholding size of 3-5 hectares favouring the practice.18 Precision farming (mostly micro-irrigation) covers 9 million ha,19 with implementation across the country.
+However, the number of cultivators practising agroforestry is less than 5 million, mostly of medium or large landholding farmers.16 Traditional practices like rainwater harvesting, which is promoted extensively in national programmes, have high coverage (>20 million ha), it is primarily medium to large farmers with an average landholding size of 3-5 hectares favouring the practice.18 Precision farming (mostly micro-irrigation) covers 9 million ha,19 with implementation across the country.

 Other practices, such as organic farming, the system of rice intensification, integrated pest management, and vermicomposting, each cover roughly around only 2-3 per cent of India's total net sown area.
-Despite government policy support, organic farming is still around 2 per cent of the country's total net sown area.
-Sikkim is the only state to have become 100 per cent organic so far.
-As per stakeholder consultations, India has around 2 million certified organic farmers; however, there is no information on uncertified organic farmers, who could number in the millions.
+Despite government policy support, organic farming is still around 2 per cent of the country's total net sown area.20 Sikkim is the only state to have become 100 per cent organic so far.
+As per stakeholder consultations, India has around 2 million certified organic farmers;21 however, there is no information on uncertified organic farmers, who could number in the millions.
 Biodynamic agriculture, which is often considered as an advanced form of organic farming, finds a few mentions in policy documents, with an estimated area of 0.1 million ha22 (where biodynamic inputs are explicitly used along with organic farming practices).

 We observed a faster adoption rate of natural farming in the last two to three years, both in area and number of farmers.
 About o.8 million farmers are practising natural farming, mainly in Andhra Pradesh, Karnataka, Maharashtra, and Himachal Pradesh.23 The coverage is about o.7 million ha in terms of area,24 and the mapping indicates the practice is taken up mostly by small and marginal farmers.
-There are no official coverage data available for the system of rice intensification, but we find that the practice has rapidly increased in the last five years, with an estimated area of around 3 million ha across the country.25 While it is difficult to estimate the area under science-based integrated farming systems models, the practice is looked upon favourably to diversify the income portfolio and generate employment, especially in rainfed regions.
+There are no official coverage data available for the system of rice intensification, but we find that the practice has rapidly increased in the last five years, with an estimated area of around 3 million ha across the country.25 While it is difficult

-Sustainable agriculture practices that are relatively easier to adopt and receive explicit national/state policy support fare better in expansion, both area-wise and with implementers st The area and adopters can be updated with newer information if available.
+Sustainable agriculture practices that are relatively easier to adopt and receive explicit national/state policy support fare better in expansion, both area-wise and with implementers to estimate the area under science-based integrated farming systems models, the practice is looked upon favourably to diversify the income portfolio and generate employment, especially in rainfed regions.

-Table 4 Sustainable agriculture practices and systems in India (2021) - key statistics
+Table 4 Sustainable agriculture practices and systems in India(2021) - key statistics